keithalewis/math/bsmbs.md

 ---
 \newcommand{\Var}{\operatorname{Var}}

-[@Ros1978] came up with a simpler and more general theory than [@BlaSch1973] and [@Mer1973] for valuing derivatives.
+Stephen [@Ros1978] came up with a simpler and more general theory than [@BlaSch1973] and [@Mer1973] for valuing derivatives.
 He showed their result follows from geometry.
 There is no need for probability theory, Ito processes, or partial differential equations.
 All instruments